-I am committed to building an economic approach that lifts every American, not just the privileged few.
+I am committed to building an economy that works for every Minnesotan, not just the wealthy few.
 The average American CEO earns more before lunchtime in one day than a minimum wage worker earns all year.

 We need a balanced approach to solving the budget deficit.
 The answer is not simple.
 We cannot simply raise taxes and ignore the struggling economy any more than we can merely cut taxes and ignore our future.
 We can neither tax our way to economic recovery nor cut our way to prosperity.
 Our existing sources of revenue and the allocation of resources need to be scrutinized.
 Our strongest consideration must be targeted towards supporting our essential services.
 Economic recovery and future growth will come only through proper investment in our infrastructure, our children, businesses, and protecting the middle class.